-- Check that pupils don't have mobile phones or other disruptive items. - Check that pupils don't have any materials or equipment that may give them extra help. - Check that seating is appropriately spaced and that no pupil can see another pupil's answer booklet. - Ensure that each pupil has a copy of Paper 2: spelling.
+- Check that pupils don't have mobile phones or other disruptive items. - Check that pupils don't have any materials or equipment that may give them extra help. - Check that seating is appropriately spaced and that no pupil can see another pupil's test paper. - Ensure that each pupil has a copy of Paper 1: questions. - Write the school's name and DfE number on a board that is visible to all pupils. - Leave space on the board to write the start and finish times of the test.